Kyriosity/read-write/README+/software/README+/design/tdd-ddd.md

 ### Overfocus on structure and names

 With only a handful of tests written accurate naming and categorization may distract one from new and convey little value.
-Detailed development and refactoring will urge you to revise these attributes.
+The detailed development and refactoring will urge you to revise these attributes.

 ### Misjudgement of trivia